This is the story of how Hartley’s became the largest jam manufacturer in the world. It remains the leading brand of jam in Britain.

 Premier Foods and Hain Celestial

-Following a management buyout, Hartley Chivers became part of Premier Foods from 1981.
+Hartley Chivers became part of Premier Foods from 1981, following a management buyout.
 It was the largest manufacturer of preserves in Europe, and possibly the world.
-The Histon factory was fully modernised and, thanks to pulp imports from overseas, was producing year round.
+The Histon factory was fully modernised and, thanks to pulp imports from overseas, was able to produce year round.

-Schweppes retained the 10 acre Aintree site to produce soft drinks, but closed it in 1984.
-It was sold the following year to Liverpool County Council for £750,000.
+Schweppes continued to produce soft drinks at the ten acre Aintree premises until its closure in 1984.
+The site was sold the following year to Liverpool County Council for £750,000.

 Hartley Chivers claimed 30 percent of the British jam market in 1985, and produced 75 million jars a year, and 90 million cans of fruit and vegetables.
 It also held a 50 percent share of supermarket own-label preserve production.